Australian International Conflict Resolution

 AICR project background

-In 2012, the Australian International Conflict Resolution project team at the University of Melbourne proposed establishing a Mediation Support Unit within AusAID, published in a Crawford School of Economics paper and promoted to government departments through submissions and oral presentations.
+In 2012, the Australian International Conflict Resolution project team at the University of Melbourne proposed establishing a Mediation Support Unit within Australian Agency for International Development (AusAID), published in a Crawford School of Economics paper and promoted to government departments through submissions and oral presentations.

-The proposal was subsequently adopted by the Joint Standing Committee on Foreign Affairs, Defence and Trade and a recommendation was made to the Australian Government that:
+The proposal was subsequently adopted by the Joint Standing Committee on Defence, Foreign Affairs and Trade (JSCDFAT) and a recommendation was made to the Australian Government that: